WanderingMountainLight/solo_projects/loan_rebuild/Learning_Log.md

 - Sometimes keeping code separate is clearer than forcing abstraction
 - Pylint forces you to think about line length and readability
 - Testing edge cases (0%, negatives) reveals bugs in validation logic

+## Session 3: November 19, 2025 (Evening)

+### Time Invested
+2+ hours building amortization schedule and down payment features

+### What I Built
+- Phase 5: Amortization schedule with user prompt
+- Bonus Feature: Down payment functionality

+### Key Decisions Made
+1. **File I/O decision**: Recognized that writing amortization to file was beyond current skill level - chose to implement user prompt instead for terminal display
+2. **Down payment validation**: Initially over-engineered edge case handling (what if down payment > loan?), simplified to just validate in the while loop
+3. **Program flow**: Learned to structure prompts so both "Yes" and "No" paths lead to the same next step (asking about another loan)

+### Stuck Points & Breakthroughs

+#### Stuck: Amortization output volume
+**Problem**: 360 payments overwhelm terminal display **Cause**: Long-term mortgages produce hundreds of lines of output **Solution**: Added user prompt - "Would you like to see amortization schedule?" so users can choose **Lesson**: Sometimes the best feature is giving users control over what they see

+#### Stuck: Down payment logic complexity
+**Problem**: Tried to handle edge case where down payment >= loan amount with complex branching (ask to re-enter, exit program, etc.)
+**Cause**: Overthinking the problem - mixed validation with program control flow **Solution**: Simplified to just validate `down_payment < loan_amount` in the while loop condition **Lesson**: Keep validation functions focused on validation.
+The pattern "invalid input? ask again" is sufficient.

+#### Stuck: Amortization calculation bugs
+**Problem**: Balance not decreasing correctly, interest calculated wrong, for loop syntax error **Cause**: Multiple issues - used tuple instead of range(), calculated interest from payment instead of balance, subtracted full payment instead of principal
+**Solution**: Fixed incrementally.
+Corrected loop syntax, based interest on remaining balance, subtracted only principal payment
+**Lesson**: Complex calculations need careful attention to which variables update and when.
+Each iteration: calculate interest from balance, calculate principal from payment, update balance with principal only.

+#### Stuck: Return value printing `None`
+**Problem**: `print(amortization_schedule(...))` was printing `None` at the end **Cause**: Function doesn't return anything, just prints directly **Solution**: Removed the `print()` wrapper, just call the function directly **Lesson**: Functions that print don't need to be wrapped in print().
+Understand what functions return vs what they display.
+This was a late in the coding session type mistake.

+#### Stuck: Prompt flow after amortization
+**Problem**: If user said "Yes" to schedule, program never asked about calculating another loan **Cause**: Had "calculate another" prompt inside the `else` block (only for "No" to schedule) **Solution**: Moved prompt outside the if/else so it runs regardless of amortization choice **Lesson**: Think about code flow for ALL paths.
+Both "Yes" and "No" should lead to the same next step.

+### What I Reinforced
+- Loop mechanics (range vs tuple syntax)
+- Variable updates in iterative calculations
+- Validation patterns and keeping functions focused
+- Program flow and control structures
+- When to simplify vs when to add complexity
+- Recognizing when a feature is beyond current skill level

+### Questions for Later Review
+- When to write output to files vs display in terminal?
+- How to handle very large outputs elegantly?
+- When is it okay to say "this is beyond me right now"?

+### Completed Features
+- [x] Phase 1: Happy path
+- [x] Phase 2: Input handling
+- [x] Phase 3: Validation + 0% APR
+- [x] Phase 4: Polish & UX improvements
+- [x] Phase 5: Amortization schedule
+- [x] Bonus: Down payment feature

+### Final Reflections
+This rebuild took ~6 hours total vs 7-8 hours for the original.
+Adding the additional functionality (amortization and down payment) added another ~2 hours, but I now have a much more fully featured calculator.
+I successfully:
+- Built from scratch without reference code
+- Added features beyond the original (down payment, amortization)
+- Handled complex calculations (amortization)
+- Made thoughtful decisions about scope and complexity
+- Maintained 10/10 pylint throughout
+- **Key Realization**: I can think algorithmically.
+The amortization schedule wasn't about memorizing syntax.
+It was about understanding the flow and how each dependency impacted the next.
+This felt like drawing the flowchart that is taught in Launch School while coding to a solution.
+- I recognized that file I/O would be a better way to display the amortization schedule but it is currently beyond my level.
+I found a simpiler solution, prompting the user, for now.

+---

+## Final Stats
+- Total Time: ~6/7 hours (Session 1: 4hrs, Session 2: 1hr, Session 3: 2+hrs)
+- completed the whole project in one day vs 2 days initally estimated
+- Lines of Code: ~180
+- Functions Created: 10
+- Pylint Score: 10/10
+- Features: Core calculator + amortization + down payment
+- Git Commits: Multiple feature branches, clean history